Yoplait: United Arab Emirates

 In the United Arab Emirates, the Yoplait brand is a subsidiary of Agthia Group.

 Community involvement

 In the U.S., Yoplait participates in an annual program called "Save Lids to Save Lives" to raise money for breast cancer research.
-Yoplait donates ten cents per pink foil lid that is mailed to the company, but they state in fine print on all promotional materials that their donations will be capped at $2,000,000 per year.
+Yoplait donates ten cents per pink foil lid that are mailed to the company, but they state in fine print on all promotional materials that their donations will be capped at $2,000,000 per year.
 This money is donated to the Susan G. Komen Breast Cancer Foundation.
 Yoplait has been the primary sponsor of Race for the Cure, a marathon held to raise additional research money, since 2001.

 The American franchise of Yoplait added a rim on the bottom of the yogurt containers to keep animals such as skunks from accidentally getting their heads caught.
 A label was added to the container stating: "Protect Wildlife: Crush Cup Before Disposal."